Debt Recovery in Australia: What you need to know

 What is and what is not a debt

-Strictly speaking, a debt arises in situations where the legal liability on the debtor to pay or repay money is clear, and the debtor has failed to meet his, her, or its obligation to pay the creditor.
+Strictly speaking, a debt arises in situations where the legal liability of the debtor to pay or repay money is clear, and the debtor has failed to meet their obligation to pay the creditor.

 Common situations where a debt may arise include:

 - where one person loans money to another on the condition that it is paid back and it is not repaid

 - when an account is rendered for goods and services and it is not paid by the due date